blake-hamm/k3s-config/README.md

 # k3s config
 *For an opinionated homelab*

 A monorepo with an opinionated take on k3s.
-It assumes you have a k3s cluster running and you want to deploy services securily and access them safely with your LAN or wireguard.
+It assumes you have k3s VM hosts running.
+Then, it uses k3sup to deploy a k3s cluster.

 It is similar to standard k3s, but instead uses kube-vip for a load balancer and virtual ip solution.
 This way, k3s is accessible as an ip on your local network.
 This is configured in the `manifests` directory.